-- 1. Credits required for the Science core requirement are; One (1) credit in Chemistry or Biology and one (1) credit Physics. - 2.
-POEXXX indicates that a student may take any Politics course offered or approved by the department, including those cross-listed - 3.
-Electives must be a university-level course.
+- Credits required for the Science core requirement are; 1 credit in Chemistry or Biology and 1 credit in Physics. - POEXXX indicates that a student may take any Politics course offered or approved by the department, including those cross- - Electives must be a university-level course.